DRG Therapy: A Different Approach to Pain Relief

 Discover what receiving neurostimulation therapy can involve, and learn about receiving an implanted system and recovering after the procedure.

 One of the benefits of DRG therapy is that you can be fitted with a temporary device that works like an implanted system but can be removed.
 This allows you and your doctor to determine if DRG therapy is effective for your pain before undergoing an implant.
 Learn more about trying a neurostimulation system.

-St. Jude Medical offers the first and only neurostimulation device designed for dorsal root ganglion (DRG) therapy and targeted relief of certain difficult-to-treat chronic pain.
-The Axium™ Neurostimulator System is approved by the FDA to treat patients with neuropathic chronic intractable pain associated with CRPS of the lower limbs.
+Abbott offers the first and only neurostimulation systems designed for dorsal root ganglion (DRG) therapy and targeted relief of certain difficult-to-treat chronic pain.4 The Proclaim™ DRG neurostimulator system and the Axium™ neurostimulator system are approved by the FDA to treat patients with neuropathic chronic intractable pain associated with CRPS of the lower limbs.

 Learn more about the Proclaim™ DRG Neurostimulator System or request more information.